Nights & Weekends

 Opening Reception: Friday October 5, 2018 5-8pm

-Nights & Weekends features a selection of artwork created by Tandem Press staff members Bruce Crownover, Seth Klekamp, J Myszka Lewis, Rachael Griffin, Jason Ruhl, and Sona Pastel-Daneshgar, highlighting their individual artistic endeavors.
-Nights & Weekends will include both representational and abstract imagery, spanning a variety of media including printmaking, photography, collage, and sculpture.
+Nights & Weekends features a selection of artwork created by Tandem Press staff members Bruce Crownover, Rachael Griffin, Seth Klekamp, J Myszka Lewis, Sona Pastel-Daneshgar, and Jason Ruhl, highlighting their individual artistic endeavors.
+Nights & Weekends includes both representational and abstract imagery, spanning a variety of media including printmaking, photography, collage, and sculpture.
 Although their conceptual interests and aesthetic styles are individually distinct, these artists are tied together, not only through their shared employment at Tandem Press, but also through a common tendency to closely study their subject matter and sharply consider subtleties of perception.

 Bruce Crownover is an artist and printmaker whose work continues in the long-standing tradition of exploring nature.
 He is fascinated by ordinary – and extraordinary – landscapes, weather, and space.
 Considering a variety of perspectives, from the micro- to the macroscopic, Crownover is continually compelled to draw or paint his perception of juxtaposed views of our world.
 Bruce Crownover’s current work includes a series of reductive woodcuts made in contribution to The Last Glacier, a collection of artworks and artist books which document the remaining glaciers in Glacier National Park and the Rocky Mountain National Park.
 Artworks from The Last Glacier have been collected by several institutions including the Metropolitan Museum of Art, Yale University, and the US Library of Congress.
 Bruce Crownover received his BFA from Utah State University-Logan and his MFA from the University of Wisconsin-Madison.
 He is one of the master printers for Tandem Press.